xsf3190/oracle-to-github-backup/README.md

             pGithub_repos=>:B4,
             pPassword=>:B5,
             pEmail=>:B6,
-            pWorkspace=>:B7);
+            pWorkspace=>:B7,
+            pSchema=>:B8);
         END;}'
-        USING l_restore_files, l_github_token, l_github_repos_owner, l_github_repos, l_password, l_email, l_workspace_name;
+        USING l_restore_files, l_github_token, l_github_repos_owner, l_github_repos, l_password, l_email, l_workspace_name, sys_context('userenv','current_schema');
+  */
 END;
 ```
-Typically, you would call the above code through a scheduled dbms_scheduler job, passing parameters from an application table.
+Typically, you would call the backup procedure through a scheduled dbms_scheduler job, passing parameters from an application table.

-PACKAGE.PCK_BACKUP and PACKAGE.PCK_RESTORE show current implementation for this repository.

-Adapt these packages to suit specific requirements - in particular the selection of which objects to export / import.
+Adapt package PACKAGE.PCK_BACKUP to suit specific requirements - in particular the selection of which objects to export.

-Export and import activities are logged in table LOG on both ADB instances along with any errors.
+Export and import activities are logged in table LOG on both of the ADB instances along with any errors.

-Files EXPORT_SCHEMA.EXAMPLE.log and IMPORT_SCHEMA.EXAMPLE.log are the data pump log files from the last daily run.
+Data pump log files from the last run are also stored in the repository - i.e. EXPORT_SCHEMA.EXAMPLE.log and IMPORT_SCHEMA.EXAMPLE.log

 GITHUB commit messages include the ADB database name that issued the upload to the repository.